mgrabovsky/electric-waltz/README.md

 -   Basic modelling of power plant self-consumption, storage inefficiency (only at charging time at the moment) and transmission/distribution losses in the grid.
 -   Configuration of grid elements and properties using a YAML file.
 -   Export of hourly data to CSV.

+The model is wholly deterministic, i.e. the output is only affected by the supplied input data and there are no elements of randomness in the simulation process.

 ## Example output